boldbi/bold-bi-docs/docs/embedded-bi/site-administration/index.md

 # Site Administration

-This section explains how to configure datastore, email, account activation, and embed settings in the Bold BI Server including the Single Sign-On and Azure Active Directory settings.
+This section explains how to configure datastore, email, account activation, and embed settings in the Bold BI Server including the Single Sign-On, Active Directory, and Azure Active Directory settings.

 You can explore the Site Administration in detail here,